-The myth tells of a Greek maiden named Phyllis, daughter of the king of Thrace, and her tragic love for Demophon.
-The hero, who had stopped there on his way back from the Trojan War, promised to marry her as soon as he finished his duties in Athens.
-But many years had passed, Demophon had still not reappeared, and Phyllis, pierced by grief, killed herself1.
-So the pitying goddess Athena transformed her into a leafless almond tree.
-When Demophon returned to Thrace, he saw that dry tree and, in despair, embraced it.
-Suddenly the almond tree blossomed and became sprinkled with leaves.
+The myth tells of a Greek maiden named Phyllis, the daughter of the King of Thrace, and her tragic love for Demophon.
+While returning from the Trojan War, the hero stopped in the land and promised to marry her as soon as he had finished his chores in Athens.
+However, many years passed and Demophon still did not return, so Phyllis, overwhelmed with grief, took her own life1.
+Seized with great pity, the goddess Athena turned her into a leafless almond tree.
+When Demophon returned to Thrace, he saw the dry tree and overcome with emotion embraced it.
+At that exact moment, the tree sprouted leaves.

 The almond in Christianity: the vesica piscis

-In Christianity, the one who rises from the condition of death is Christ.
-It was therefore natural to associate the image of the Savior with the almond from the earliest centuries.
-In traditional iconography, the Risen Christ is inscribed in a mystical almond, and its representation traces the shape of the vesica piscis, or swim bladder that allows fish to stay afloat2.
+In Christianity, Christ is the one who rises from the dead.
+Therefore, it was only natural to associate the image of the Saviour with the almond from the earliest centuries.
+In traditional iconography, the risen Christ is inscribed in a mystical almond shape, which is similar to the vesica piscis, the swim bladder that allows fish to stay afloat2.

-The reference to the fish figure is not accidental.
-In fact, the shape of the almond closely resembled the Ichthys coined by early believers in Christ.
-It was a trick to hide their faith in times of persecution.
+The reference to the fish is no coincidence.
+In fact, the almond’s shape was very similar to that of the Ichthys, a secret symbol used by early Christians to identify each other during periods of persecution.
 Ichthys, in Greek ΙΧΘΥΣ, meant fish but more importantly it was the acrostic of the words Iēsous Christos, Theou Yios, Sōtēr, meaning Jesus Christ Son of God the Savior.

 The sacred geometry of vesica piscis